 “Timothy?” a voice spoke.
 The silhouette was watching him.
 But, the voice came from behind.
 He turned his head.
 His mother was standing in front of the fireplace, her nightgown wrapped around her tucked within folded arms.
 She had an odd tilt of her head.

 He glanced toward the stairs seeing his sister, Jenny, standing midway down the staircase.

 “You heard it too?” he said to his mother.

 He turned back to the chair.
 The silhouette was gone.

 “Daddy,” he said, turning back.
 “He had his guitar and was singing your favorite song.
 Didn’t you hear?”

-From the stairs he heard a high pitched, but very quiet squeal.
+From the stairs, he heard a high pitched, but very quiet squeal.
 Glancing, he watched his sister turn and run up the stairs.
+She did that when she was mad at him.
 Looking back at his mother, an unfolded hand now covering her mouth, her eyes glinting in the darkness, he said, “Guess he couldn’t stay.”